polterguy/polterguy.github.io/documentation/magic/components/crudifier/sql/index.md

 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sql-web-api.jpg"
 ---

-# The SQL endpoint generator component
+# The SQL endpoint generator

 The SQL endpoint generator component allows you to generate an API endpoint wrapping an SQL statement.
 It is similar to the [backend generator](/documentation/magic/components/crudifier/backend/), but instead of